Hal Block: Top of his profession

 Returning from the USO, Block was the writer for Ed Wynn's return to radio after a ten-year absence.
 Wynn had been a pioneer of early radio.

 Returning from Europe in 1944, Block resumed his writing career.
 Block was the producer, as well as writer, of Milton Berle's radio show, Let Yourself Go.
 The show was described as a "zany, exhibitionist program" similar to the children's game Forfeits, in which audience members and famous guests acted out unusual behavior.
 On one show, Berle promised to buy a $1,000 war bond if Opera Star Grace Moore would perform while standing on her head.
 With the help of Berle and announcer Kenneth Roberts holding her feet, she did a handstand as Block held the microphone while she sang.
 In September 1944, Block was the writer for Ed Wynn's program Happy Island, which was Wynn's return to radio after a decade's absence.
 Also in 1944, Block wrote the song Buy a Bond Today.
-Around 1948, Block wrote the material for an album for Dean Martin and Jerry Lewis which was to be used as their audition for entry into television.
+Around 1948, Block wrote the material for an album for Dean Martin and Jerry Lewis that was to be used as their audition for entry into television.
 Block also attained what columnist Hedda Hopper described as a "cushy deal" at a major film studio.

 By the late 1940s, Block was at the top of his profession.
 He was earning a four-figure weekly salary in a day when the average household income was just over $2,000 a year.
-He resided at the posh Hampshire House in the Central Park South area of New York City, a hotel which was home to Hollywood notables such as Frank Sinatra, Ingrid Bergman, Ava Gardner, and William Wyler.
+He resided at the posh Hampshire House in the Central Park South area of New York City, a hotel that was home to Hollywood notables such as Frank Sinatra, Ingrid Bergman, Ava Gardner, and William Wyler.
 He even dictated his jokes to a secretary.
-However, Block's father remained unimpressed by his son's success.
+Block's father remained unimpressed by his son's success.
 After attending a radio show Block had written, which ended with tumultuous applause from the studio audience, his father said, "Well, are you ready to go back to law school?"